*Updated August 2024*

 3. THE INTERACTIVITY

 Dynamic web components like buttons, dropdown menus, forms, galleries, and interactive graphics add to the overall mood.
-For example, a button hover effect could be as subtle as a slight color change or more edgy with bright color contrasts, motion, added elements, or shape changes.
+For example, a button hover or glow effect could be as subtle as a slight color change or more edgy with bright color contrasts, motion, added elements, or shape changes.
 It’s important to note that flashy and complex interactions aren’t necessarily better for conversions.
-If too many things are going on at once, a site visitor is more likely to get confused or distracted.
+If too many things are going on at once, a website visitor is more likely to get confused or distracted.
 When used strategically and balanced with a simpler layout, more complex animations can certainly add value.

 Why Is the Look and Feel of a Website Important?